brunomariz/it-support/environment-modules/README.md

 ### Example

+Running on a VirtualBox VM

+OS: Rocky Linux 9.3 minimal

 #### Go

 Let's download Go and create a modulefile.
 Normally, you would install Go by downloading a compressed tar file and adding /usr/local/go/bin to the PATH environment variable.
 This would be done, for example, by adding export `PATH=$PATH:/usr/local/go/bin` to $HOME/.profile or /etc/profile.
 However, if we want to have different Go versions availiable, we can instead create environment modules that add different go installations to the PATH variable when we load the module.